NavigationContentFooter

 Queue volume

-Queue volume is one of the factors affecting the billing of Scaleway Messaging and Queuing with SQS.
+Queue volume is one of the factors affecting the billing of Scaleway Queues.
 Queue volume is calculated as the number of messages in a queue, multiplied by the message size.
 Or, the sum of the size of all messages in a queue.

 Region

-Messaging and Queuing is available in multiple regions.
-A region designates the geographical area where the Messaging and Queuing service is hosted.
-Refer to the product availability table to check which regions are available for Messaging and Queuing.
+NATS, Queues, and Topics and Events are available in multiple regions.
+A region designates the geographical area where the service is hosted.
+Refer to the product availability table to check which regions are available for NATS, Queues, and Topics and Events.

-When creating a NATS account or activating SQS or SNS, you need to do this on a region-by-region basis.
-The region drop-down in the Messaging and Queuing page of the console allows you to switch between available regions.
+When creating a NATS account or creating queues or topics, you need to do this on a region-by-region basis.
+The region drop-down in the console allows you to switch between available regions.

 Routing